Collaborative project / participatory action in public space

 Further, we planned a public action at the border checkpoint and registered it with the local police.
 Young people engaged in dialogue people crossing the border to or from russia.
 The goal was to talk to them about an individual freedom, an obligation to challenge injustice and a political will (questions discussed during the exchanges).
 Respondents also received a “Passport of a Human.”

-Narva is located directly on the border with Russia.
+Narva is located directly on the border with russia.
 The city faces economic challenges.
-Despite being completely bombed by Soviet occupiers, Soviet and Russian imperial influence is positively embraced there.
+Despite being completely bombed by soviet occupiers, soviet and russian imperial influence is positively embraced there.
 98% of the population speaks Russian.
 Young people find it difficult to take a stance on various societal and political issues.
 The goal of the Passport project was to challenge the roots and the meaning of “political neutrality” – an idea I often heard from the locals during my first project in Narva⧉

 Project participant Veronika talks about her passport.